 Nemo rolled the ball of centipedes toward her.

 “No, no!”
 Nakayama took the centipedes.
-“I hid centipedes here on purpose, so you wouldn’t have one until I knew you were ready!”
+“I hid centipedes up here so you wouldn’t have one until I knew you were ready!”

-Nemo showed her the arm bones.
+Nemo showed her the snapped arm-bones.
 He pointed to the sun.

 Nakayama’s beak became hooked like a hawk’s.
 “That cosmic scum!
 The Hurricane Planet went behind my back to give you immortality!
 Instead of just… usurping your body… as I advised…” Nakayama tilted her eyes with regret.
 “I’m sorry, Nemo.
 I should’ve been assimilated twenty years ago.
-I’d have doomed just one Earth instead of making a whole new Earth to ruin.”
+I would’ve doomed just one Earth instead of building a whole new Earth to ruin.”

 Nemo shrugged.
 He didn’t understand anything Nakayama said, but shrugging seemed appropriate.

 “I must return to the Hurricane.
-I don’t belong here,” she said.
-“But you do, and I need you to promise: keep centipedes from the other islanders.
-The next person mind-linked to the Hurricane might not be as lucky as you.”
+I don’t belong here—but you do, and I need you to promise: keep centipedes from the other islanders.
+The next person mind-linked to the Hurricane might not be so lucky as you.”
 She held the centipedes toward the capes and crossed her wings in an X. “Buu.”
 Nemo nodded.
 Nakayama extended the white point of one feather.
 “I’m bestowing a title upon you.
-When I built the Zephyrs, I meant to build more in many colors.
-When they agreed in intention, they’d work together to grow powerful.
-I started with the leader, Zephyr Blue.”
+When I built the Zephyrs, I meant to build many more, in many colors.
+When they agreed in intention they’d work together to grow stronger.
+I started with the leader, Zephyr-Blue.”